jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.1 BlockMaximum

 Creates a block-maximum raster from an input LAS file.
-When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory.
+When the input/output parameters are not specified, the tool grids all LAS files contained within the working directory..

 *Parameters*: